j-farkas/DoctorLookUp/readme.md

 ## _Technologies Used_

-node.js, BetterDoctor api, javascript, html, and jquery were used.
+node.js, several APIs, javascript, html, and jquery were used.

 ### _License_